 As we move forward with our "North Star of Ease" strategy, the efficiencies gained will contribute positively to our efforts in minimizing our GHG emissions.
-Growing mindfully, with a focus on a streamlined organization, along with active engagement with our stakeholders, will allow us to continue to show improvements in many critical areas, including our carbon footprint.
+Responsible growth, with a focus on a more streamlined organization, will continue to drive our future success.

-Thank you for taking an interest in EMPLOYERS®, and in sharing the journey with us.
+Thank you for taking an interest in EMPLOYERS, and in sharing the journey with us.